blockchainofthings/CatenisAPIClientWPPlugin/readme.txt

 == Changelog ==

+= 1.1.1 =
+* Fix issue with deleting plugin's data when plugin is uninstalled from multi-site WordPress environments.

 = 1.1.0 =
 * Add support for Catenis notifications.
 * **WARNING**: this version only works on Unix-like OS's like Linux and macOS.
 It does not work on Windows.